COMP2281/software-engineering-group-17/documentation/User-Manual/main.typ

 - `SkipLevel`: The `SkipLevel` method instructs the to skip the current level that the player is in
 - `DisplayText`: The `DisplayText` method displays the combat text from the current scene
 - `DisableText`: The `DisableText` method is a coroutine that hides the combat text after a delay.
-- `WaitForSecondsRealtime`: The `WaitForSecondsRealTime` method is a coroutine that removes the save text in the Pause Menu's User Interface after a delay.
+- `WaitForSecondsRealtime`: The `WaitForSecondsRealTime` method is a coroutine that removes the save text in the Pause Menu's user interface after a delay.
 - `GetSceneNameByBuildIndex`: `GetSceneNameByBuildIndex` is static method that takes the build index of a scene as an argument and returns the corresponding scene name.
 - `GetSceneNameFromScenePath`: The static `GetSceneNameFromScenePath` method takes the path of a scene as an argument and mechanically produces the name of the scene.
-- `SetQuality`: The `SetQuality` method is bound the the Graphiccs Quality drop down in the User Interface for the Pause Menu.
-When the player selects a new graphics quality level in the User interface.
+- `SetQuality`: The `SetQuality` method is bound the the Graphics Quality drop down in the user interface for the Pause Menu.
+When the player selects a new graphics quality level in the user interface.
-- `Inventory`: The `Invetory` method displays the user's inventory
+- `Inventory`: The `Inventory` method displays the user's inventory
 - `Save`: The `Save` method saves the game state to disk to later be reloaded by.
 - `RemoveSaveText`: The `RemoveSaveText` button removes the Save text.
 - `WaitForSecondsRealtime`: The `WaitForSecondsRealtime` method is a corountine that inserts a delay of 3 seconds.